azevedolab/sandres/README.md

 # SAnDReS 2.0
 Statistical Analysis of Docking Results and Scoring Functions 2.0 (SAnDReS 2.0)(https://azevedolab.net/sandres.php)
 <P>&nbsp;</P>
 You need Python 3 installed on your computer to run SAnDReS 2.0.
-In addition, you need Matplotlib, NumPy, scikit-learn, SciPy, and XGBoost.
+In addition, you need Matplotlib, NumPy, Scikit-Learn, SciPy, and XGBoost.
 It is also necessary to have MGLTools 1.5.7 installed on your computer.
 You can make the installation of Python packages faster by installing Anaconda.
+SAnDReS 2.0 has as docking engine the most recent version of AutoDock Vina available in January 2022 (version 1.2.3).
+All machine learning regression methods available in SAnDReS 2.0 considers that you have installed on your computer the latest version of Scikit-Learn available in January 2022 (version 1.0.2).
+Please, see installation step 3 for issues related to installation of Scikit-Learn version 1.0.2.
 <P>&nbsp;</P>
 <H2>Installing SAnDReS 2.0 (Linux)</H2>
 <P><B>Step 1.</B> Install Anaconda (https://www.anaconda.com/download/)</P>
 <P><B>Step 2.</B> Install MGLTools 1.5.7 (https://ccsb.scripps.edu/mgltools/downloads/)</P>
 <P><B>Step 3.</B> To run SAnDReS 2.0 properly, you need Scikit-Learn 1.0.2.
-To be sure you have version 1.0.2, you open a terminal (command prompt) and run the following Python script (scikit_version.py)(https://github.com/azevedolab/sandres/blob/master/scikit_version.py).
+To be sure you have version 1.0.2, you open a terminal and run the following Python script (scikit_version.py)(https://github.com/azevedolab/sandres/blob/master/scikit_version.py).
 Type the following command:
 <P><I>python scikit_version.py</I></P>
   If you have version 1.0.2, go to the following step.
 Otherwise, you need to uninstall the current version and install version 1.0.2.
 <P>You open a terminal and type the following commands: